Predrag-Jandric/NextJS-car-catalogue/README.md

 ---
 ## About 👋

 This was a huge project with much logic and also my first time working with TypeScript.
-The main point of the project is the ability to filter cars (that are fetched using API) according to different filters.
+The main point of the project is the ability to filter cars (that are fetched using API) according to different filters and display info of selected car in a modal

 THis was a code along practice of this project (https://youtu.be/pUNSHPyVryU?si=Wk3imKQDByLYuFOB).